Letters to the Inhabitants of Canada: Contents of the first letter

 The letter informed the people of Quebec of five important rights of British constitutional law which were not in force in their colony over a decade after the peace treaty of 1763, which ended the French and Indian War, and resulted in every French subject in Canada becoming a new British subject, theoretically equal in rights to all other British subjects.
-These five rights were representative government, trial by jury, Habeas Corpus, land ownership, and freedom of the press.
-The text quotes a passage of Beccaria's On Crimes and Punishment and multiple excerpts of Montesquieu's The Spirit of Laws.
+These five rights were representative government, trial by jury, habeas corpus, land ownership, and freedom of the press.
+The text quotes a passage of Cesare Beccaria's On Crimes and Punishments and multiple excerpts of Montesquieu's The Spirit of Laws.
 Quebec historian Marcel Trudel believes this first letter to have been "a crash course on democratic government", while Gustave Lanctôt claims that the Congress' letter "introduced [among the inhabitants] the notion of personal liberty and political equality.", calling it their first "political alphabet" and "first lesson in constitutional law".

 The people of Quebec were invited to give themselves the provincial representation the Quebec Act did not provide for, and have this representative body send delegates to the upcoming continental Congress, to be held in Philadelphia on May 10, 1775.